DETAILED ACTION

 Gulati teaches:

-A method, comprising: displaying a profile of a target in an online dating service to a seeker, the profile of the target including an interest of the target (i.e. displaying dater’s dating matches to dater) (Gulati: ¶ [0038] “In one embodiment, social media platform 208 may provide a dating service that enables users to view and/or connect with potential dating matches (i.e., recommended dating matches).
+A method, comprising: displaying an on-screen portion of a profile of a target in an online dating service to a seeker (i.e. displaying dater’s dating matches to dater) (Gulati: ¶ [0038] “In one embodiment, social media platform 208 may provide a dating service that enables users to view and/or connect with potential dating matches (i.e., recommended dating matches).
 The dating service may select potential dating matches for a user (e.g., algorithmically) using any type or form of recommended match selection system.
 In some examples, the dating service may enable a user to create a digital dating profile.
 The digital dating profile may be presented, via an interface of a dating application ( e.g., within a digital profile card), to additional users of the dating service for whom the user has been selected as a potential dating match.
 Additionally, the digital dating profiles of the additional users may be presented to the user (e.g., where each digital dating profile is presented in a different digital profile card).”
 Furthermore, as cited in Fig. 11 and ¶ [0060] “In some examples, a shareable dating profile creation process may enable user 206 to easily create shareable versions of user 206's dating profile that are configured for multiple different social media channels.
 FIG. 11 depicts an exemplary creation flow that may be initiated from a dating profile editor interface 1100 by selecting a share element 1102.
 A selection of share element 1102 via user input may surface a share interface 1104 that includes multiple different channels to which the shareable version of user 206's dating profile may be shared.
 A selection of a channel may be configured to trigger media module 212 to (1) generate a shareable version of user 206's dating profile that corresponds to the selected channel and/or (2) share the generated shareable version of user 206's dating profile to the selected channel.”);

-determining an existing interest of the seeker (i.e. determining interests of the user or the dater) (Gulati: ¶ [0017] “In some examples, the dating-analytics dashboard may include a common interests section that shows interests of the dater that overlap with interests of the dater's dating matches ( e.g., 80% of accepted matches have cats as a common interest, 20% have surfacing as a common interest, etc.” Furthermore, as cited in ¶ [0047] “For example, media module 212 may (1) determine a percentage of user 206's dating matches (e.g., all matches recommended by social media platform 208, matches accepted by user 206, and/or mutual matches) that share a particular interest with user 206 and (2) provide the determined percentage as part of information 224 presented within dashboard 222 (e.g., within a common interests section such as common interests section 900 presented in FIG. 9).”);
+determining an existing interest of the seeker from a profile of the seeker (i.e. determining interests of the user or the dater) (Gulati: ¶ [0017] “In some examples, the dating-analytics dashboard may include a common interests section that shows interests of the dater that overlap with interests of the dater's dating matches ( e.g., 80% of accepted matches have cats as a common interest, 20% have surfacing as a common interest, etc.” Furthermore, as cited in ¶ [0047] “For example, media module 212 may (1) determine a percentage of user 206's dating matches (e.g., all matches recommended by social media platform 208, matches accepted by user 206, and/or mutual matches) that share a particular interest with user 206 and (2) provide the determined percentage as part of information 224 presented within dashboard 222 (e.g., within a common interests section such as common interests section 900 presented in FIG. 9).”);

-adding the potential interest of the seeker to a profile of the seeker in the online dating service, at least in part based on the input (i.e. more interests are added to the user’s profile in order to reach a broader audience) (Gulati: Element 900 in Fig. 9 and ¶ [0047] “For example, media module 212 may (1) determine a percentage of user 206's dating matches (e.g., all matches recommended by social media platform 208, matches accepted by user 206, and/or mutual matches) that share a particular interest with user 206 and (2) provide the determined percentage as part of information 224 presented within dashboard 222 (e.g., within a common interests section such as common interests section 900 presented in FIG. 9).”
+adding the potential interest of the seeker to the profile of the seeker in the online dating service, at least in part based on an input from the seeker (i.e. more interests are added to the user’s profile in order to reach a broader audience) (Gulati: Element 900 in Fig. 9 and ¶ [0047] “For example, media module 212 may (1) determine a percentage of user 206's dating matches (e.g., all matches recommended by social media platform 208, matches accepted by user 206, and/or mutual matches) that share a particular interest with user 206 and (2) provide the determined percentage as part of information 224 presented within dashboard 222 (e.g., within a common interests section such as common interests section 900 presented in FIG. 9).”
 Furthermore, as cited in Fig. 11 and ¶ [0060] “In some examples, a shareable dating profile creation process may enable user 206 to easily create shareable versions of user 206's dating profile that are configured for multiple different social media channels.
 FIG. 11 depicts an exemplary creation flow that may be initiated from a dating profile editor interface 1100 by selecting a share element 1102.
 A selection of share element 1102 via user input may surface a share interface 1104 that includes multiple different channels to which the shareable version of user 206's dating profile may be shared.
 A selection of a channel may be configured to trigger media module 212 to (1) generate a shareable version of user 206's dating profile that corresponds to the selected channel and/or (2) share the generated shareable version of user 206's dating profile to the selected channel.”).

 With respect to Claims 27 and 34: